 Our mission is to maintain a charitable and educational organization to support the library, to increase the library's resources, to advocate for the public library, to recycle donated materials, to stimulate use of the library's resources, and to encourage and support educational and literacy programs through the library.

 Bylaws (254K PDF) (Acrobat Reader is required to view PDF documents.)

-Tamara Coombs, 1st Vice President
+Tamara Coombs, President